pmeaney/server012325-debian-and-nginxproxymgr/README.md

 cd nginx-proxy-mgr-jan2025 && \
 docker compose up

-# Run in background, then check out logs:
+# This command is to Run in background, then check out logs.
+It's a nice way to view the running container, while leaving it running after you exit the logs view.:
 cd nginx-proxy-mgr-jan2025 && \
 docker compose -vvv -f docker-compose.yml up --build --remove-orphans -d && \
 docker compose logs -f nginx-proxy-mgr-012825